books

 -Configuring and Using Stunnel

 Many users of PostgreSQL will be interested to know that there is a dependable encryption method available for use with the software.
-If you ...
+If you wish to encrypt ...

 -Chapter 7.
 Database Management